microsoft/mixed-reality-extension-sdk/design/button.behavior.md

 public onHover(hoverState: 'enter' | 'hovering' | 'exit', handler: ActionHandler<ButtonEventData>): this;

 /**
- * Add a click handler to be called when the given click state is triggered.
+ * Add a click handler to be called when complete button click has occured.
  * @param handler The handler to call when the click state is triggered.
  * @return This button behavior.
  */
 public onClick(handler: ActionHandler<ButtonEventData>): this;

 /**
+ * Add a long press handler to be called when a long press event state change has occured.
+ * @param longPressState The long press state to fire the handler on.
+ * @param handler The handler to call when the click state is triggered.
+ * @return This button behavior.
+ */
+public onLongPress(longPressState: 'started' | 'holding' | 'ended', handler: ActionHandler<ButtonEventData>: this;

+/**
- * Add a button handler to be called when a complete button click has occured.
+ * Add a button handler to be called when a button event state change has occured.
  * @param buttonState The button state to fire the handler on.
  * @param handler The handler to call when the click state is triggered.
  * @return This button behavior.